scootyboots/solid-chrome-extension-template/README.md

 CRXJS uses the chrome manifest to discover the entry files needed for the extension, it's pretty cool stuff.
 Check out [the docs](https://crxjs.dev/vite-plugin/concepts/manifest) for a better explanation.

-`npm run dev` has been a bit buggy for me, I'd recommend just going with `npm run build`
+`npm run dev` has been a bit buggy for me, when in doubt just opt for `npm run build`

 ## Usage